Whitehall Tudor House Museum

 Whitehall is a simple weather-boarded house, built around 1500 in the centre of Cheam by a yeoman farmer.
 It was part of the East Cheam Manor Estate until 1785.
 There had been an earlier medieval house on the site, served by a 15th century well which has been discovered in the rear garden at Whitehall.
 The house itself is two storeys, with a projecting central jetty, and a wide overhang front and back.

-The house was built of local oak and elm, used within a few months of felling, so there has been inevitable twisting of beams and settling of the structure over time.
-The entire structure was laid out by carpenters, pre-assembled, and marked with matching mortice and tenon Latin numerals before being disassembled and transported to the building site.
-Once on site the building was reassembled like a piece of modern flat-pack furniture, fitting the already numbered pieces together.
+The house was built of local oak and elm, used within a few months of felling, so there has been an inevitable twisting of beams and settling of the structure over time.
+The entire structure was laid out by carpenters, pre-assembled, and marked with matching mortise and tenon Latin numerals before being disassembled and transported to the building site.
+Once on site, the building was reassembled like a piece of modern flat-pack furniture, fitting the already numbered pieces together.

 The roof is a crown-post deign, and was possibly thatched at first, though this was later replaced with hand-made tiles.

 The house is lit with wooden mullioned windows.
 These were originally unglazed, and protected by shutters.
 Unlike many large timber houses at that time there was no central hearth, so the house must have been heated with a hearth or chimney at one or both ends.
 Later in the 16th century, a chimney was inserted in the north end.